-But have you read the Speed section of our VPN Gate review?
-Then we don’t need to explain again how your connection speeds can be catastrophic at times.
-Well, most of the time in our case.
 In fact, some servers are so slow that you can’t even browse the web properly.
 So, imagine using it for Netflix, streaming HD or 4K videos from YouTube, or online gaming.

 In all fairness, we must add that you could get lucky and find a close-by, fast server so you can actually enjoy your VPN experience.
-Until the next connection drop that is.
+Until the next connection drop, that is.

-If you really want to find the best VPN for Netflix, you need to read our related post.
+If you really want to find the best VPN for Netflix, however, you need to read our related post.